Interview Guide for

 • 0: Not Enough Information Gathered to Evaluate

-• 2: Basic preparation with generic approach
+• 2: Basic analysis with some relevant insights

 • 0: Not Enough Information Gathered to Evaluate